Building your brand’s credibility is one of the main reasons to pursue a content marketing strategy.

 Anyone can state the facts, but an article that reads like a research paper won’t win over your audience’s hearts.
 (For starters, they’ll never finish it.)

 We believe great content marketing helps build relationships.
 You may not be the first person to write about a topic but you’re the only one with your unique experiences and views on that topic.
 Your opinion is what helps readers relate to you and your company.
 Your content has the power to connect with people on a level no one else can.

 It’s not about finding a topic that’s never been written about (good luck doing that).
 It’s about writing on topics that are important to your audience and adding your unique perspective.

-Have you ever had to ask someone to repeat themselves because they went in so many directions, you couldn’t keep up?
+Have you ever had to ask someone to repeat themselves because they went in so many directions while answering your questions that you couldn’t keep up?

 Unfortunately, when someone gets lost or confused reading your article online, they don’t start over or ask for clarification – they just leave.